VictorHernandoParral/shakers-ai-case-study/README.md

 - Profiles are also updated after `/query` answers (query appended; sources marked as seen).
 - Storage: JSON file at `app/data/profiles/profiles.json`.

+# Notes

+All answers must be in English only (enforced by prompt).

+OOS detection via similarity threshold (MIN_SIMILARITY in .env).

+KB expansion is manual: add English docs under app/data/kb/ and re-run index.

+Latency depends on model & context size.
+Repeated queries are faster thanks to the cache.

+## 🧾 License / Ownership
+Internal use for the Shakers AI case study.